Faezeh-Kh/TestAmplification4Models/README.md

 In this work, we propose an automated and generic approach for amplifying the test cases of behavioral models.
 Given an executable DSL, a conforming behavioral model, and an existing test suite, the proposed approach generates new regression test cases in three steps:
-(i) generating new test inputs by applying a set of generic modifiers on the existing test inputs; (ii) running the model under test with new inputs and generating assertions from the execution traces; and (iii) selecting the new test cases that increase the mutation score.
+(i) generating new test inputs by applying a set of generic modifiers on the existing test inputs; (ii) running the model under test with new inputs and generating assertions from the execution traces; and (iii) selecting the new test cases that increase the initial test quality in terms of both mutation score and coverage.

 <p align="center">
     <img src="Screenshots/Overview.jpg"  width="40%" height="40%">